tales from youth basketball

 I didn’t know if we could win but when we returned to the gym, the difference in the demeanors of the teams during warm-ups was so apparent that I felt we had a chance.

-The more the clock ticked down, the more his players tightened and panicked.
-His leading player was one who tightened.
+The more the clock ticked down, the more his players tightened and panicked and the more he yelled.
+His leading player was one who tightened the most.
 She was also a bit of a hot head.
-And, she had four fouls.
-So, I put my most annoying defender on her and frustration did the rest.
-She slammed the ball on the floor, cussed, was assessed a technical foul which put her out of the game.

 Again, Mr. Arrogance was too full of himself to know the score –- literally.
-He saw the open path and commanded his guard to drive.
+He saw the open path and he took the bait.
+“Drive!” he commanded his point guard.
+“Drive!” he screamed.

-He won a two point battle and forfeited a one point war.
+He suddenly realized that he had just won a two point battle and forfeited a one point war.

-After championship games, the Board permitted coaches to use a microphone to say something about the game and to introduce players.
+After championship games, the City permitted coaches to use a microphone to say something about the game and to introduce players.

 After some celebration, I began walking across the court to talk to our parents.
 As I arrived at the far sideline, I noticed that Mr. A’s daughter had walked all the way across the court to talk to me.
 Her head was down.
 Her face was blushed with tears.
 She looked up to me and apologized for her father and told me we deserved to win.
 Then she said, “I don’t want to play anymore.”